Fumi Yoshinaga: Themes

+Yoshinaga's work often challenges traditional gender roles.
+She creates female characters who behave with emotional clarity and rationality, and male characters who are openly emotional or irrational, reversing stereotypical portrayals.
+Her manga convey a "gallant" or graceful tone (isagiyoi), balancing emotional restraint with sharp insight into human behavior.
+In Ōoku: The Inner Chambers, Yoshinaga imagines a matriarchal Edo-period Japan, using the gender-reversed premise to critique societal norms and highlight feminist themes.

 In an interview, she said that "I want to show the people who didn't win, whose dreams didn't come true.
 It is not possible for everybody to get first prize.
-I want my readers to understand the happiness that people can get from trying hard, going through the process, and getting frustrated."
+I want my readers to understand the happiness that people can get from trying hard, going through the process, and getting frustrated".